timothynegron/timothynegron/README.md

 * I love to write code ... 🥰
 * I'm currently working on my portfolio ... 💼
 * I'm currently learning DOM ... 📖
-* Feel free to ask questions or invite me to a project ... 🤝
+* Feel free to ask questions or invite me to collab on a project ... 🤝